Virtual affair for Northampton’s Remembrance Day 2020

 The town’s Remembrance Day 2020 schedule will kick off with a pre-recorded broadcast of a socially distanced parade from the Northampton Army Reserves at their headquarters on Clare Street.

-Due to government guidelines, a strictly invite-only service will then take place at All Saints Church led by Father Oliver Coss – this will be broadcast live for viewers at home.
+A service - held strictly in line with current government guidance - will then take place at All Saints Church led by Father Oliver Coss.
+As this is not open to the public, a broadcast of the event will be streamed live for viewers at home.

 A two-minute silence will be observed at 11am in tribute to those who lost their lives fighting for their country.